danibalo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-that takes a list of words as input and prints only words that appear exactly once.
+takes a list of words as input and prints only words that appear exactly once.